ThatTilux/pyTECController/README.md

 For the TECs, the ETX11-12-F1-4040-TA-RT-W6 model is used.
 For the PID control boards, the TEC-1161-10A-PT100-PIN model is used.

+## Features
+This application has features two modes of controlling the TECs:
+1. **Temperature Control Mode**
+      - Users can manually set a target temperature for each plate independently.
+2. **Sequence Mode**
+      - Users can define a series of temperature setpoints with corresponding wait times.
+      - The sequence is executed automatically.

+Live and historic data (temperature, current, voltage, power) is displayed in dynamic plots.
+All recorded data can be downloaded in CSV for further analysis.

 ## Installation
 ### Prerequisites